poojaagaarwal/Music-Vibes-Filter/README.md

 # `MUSIC VIBES FILTER`
 ---
 ## `About:`
-A Facebook and Instagram filter that lets you vibe to your favorite music.
+An Instagram filter that lets you vibe to your favorite music.
 It has 3D objects rotating around the head and it responds to the music around you.
 #
 ## `Use:`
 The filter is published on Instagram with the name "[`Music Vibes`](https://www.instagram.com/ar/854593971836361/)" so you can use the filter to capture your pictures or videos and vibe to your favorite music.